ELEVATE-Project/documents/src/docusaurus/versioned_docs/version-2.1/mentor-directory.md

 # Mentor Directory

-The Mentor Directory allows you to do the following actions:
+On the Mentor Directory, you can do the following actions:

 * Discover mentors in your chosen area of expertise.
 * View the number of sessions conducted by the mentor.
 * View the ratings they received for sessions.
-* Share a mentor profile link with your contacts or on social media.
 * Discover sessions created by the mentor.
 * Enroll and join sessions.